 This curriculum focuses on skills which relate broadly speaking to the old P levels 3-5.

 This focuses on skills relating to old P levels 6-8 and beyond, and extra content has been added for those pupils able to access greater academic studying.
 Within Key Stage 3&4, pupils also have access to a variety of ASDAN courses.
 Where appropriate, pupils will follow individualised programmes, for example, functional skills, entry level, or GCSE syllabuses.

 Following in depth meetings with all stakeholders, comprehensive, challenging and personalised targets are set in seven key areas of learning and development, namely;

 - Creative Development

-In each of these areas Students experience a range of appropriate activities thoughtfully planned and designed to promote their independence and creative thinking.
+In each of these areas students experience a range of appropriate activities thoughtfully planned and designed to promote their independence and creative thinking.
 They practice these skills in the class, in other areas of the school and out in the community in real life situations.
 This provides students with real life opportunities to practice and transfer their skills and become more self-confident and independent.
 The Enterprise and work related skills area focuses on a different skills set which gives students an insight into different vocational areas.
-Running a College Café, setting up a Christmas Catalogue and organising Fundraising activities have all been important activities to promote a more adult environment and way of learning giving students and insight to work and activities they would like to pursue beyond Southview.
-The introduction of Route options has allowed students to trial new pathways which may interest them and to gain internal certification at different levels.
+Running a College Café, setting up a Christmas Catalogue and organising Fundraising activities have all been important activities to promote a more adult environment and way of learning giving students an insight to work and activities they would like to pursue beyond Southview.
+The ASDAN short course options have allowed students to trial new pathways which may interest them and to gain certification at different levels.
 Running alongside the College Curriculum is the essential element of developing relationships and social skills.
 College provides social occasions such as a Prom and residential trip to promote and embed these skills in a safe and measured environment.

 If you need any further information please contact